T

 Large images slow down your website.
 Always compress your images before uploading.
 Give the image file a descriptive name (e.g., red-running-shoes.jpg) and fill out the Alt Text field so search engines know what the image contains.

 Following this on-page SEO checklist ensures you are giving your content the best chance to be seen.
-You spent time writing a great article, perhaps even finding topics with a Low Competition Keyword Finder.
-Now, make sure the formatting does your writing justice.
+You spent time writing a great article, now make sure the formatting does your writing justice.

 Simple process